CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

   2. Play an alarm and pop up a notification when time runs out

-  3. A button to start and pause the timer
+  3. A button to start and reset the timer

   4. Input for pomodoro and break length